Gravity-Rail/railbot/README.md

 #### 4.4 Modify the gpt_robot package code [optional]
 If you wish to use GPT for your own robots, modify the contents of the gpt_robot package, which configures physical or virtual robots.

-We encourage you to customize the GPTConfig class to tailor the functionality of this ROS2 wrapper for GPT-4 and ChatGPT (GPT-3.5) according to your specific needs.
+We encourage you to customize the RailbotConfig class to tailor the functionality of this ROS2 wrapper for GPT-4 and ChatGPT (GPT-3.5) according to your specific needs.
 To do this, simply modify the values in the code snippet to suit your requirements:

 GPT-4 is currently in a limited beta and only accessible to those who have been granted access.
 Please join the [waitlist](https://openai.com/waitlist/gpt-4-api) to get access when capacity is available.